-- Project must be located in the County. - Project must clearly demonstrate a connection to hazard mitigation needs assessment conducted in this Action Plan. - Project must be CDBG eligible. - Project must meet one of the DBG-MIT national objectives. - Project must meet duplication of benefits requirements included under CDBG-MIT.
+• Project must clearly demonstrate a connection to hazard mitigation needs assessment conducted in this Action Plan.

+- Project must be CDBG eligible. - Project must meet one of theDBG-MIT national objectives.

+• Project must meet duplication of benefits requirements included under CDBG-MIT.
+Proposed Start/End Dates:

 This program is anticipated to begin in 2021 and be completed by 2024.
 Responsible Entity: